ucsfncl/diffusion_neuromaps/README.md

 [atlases](atlases/) folder contains Glasser, DK, and various other maps/parcellations and coordinates

 ## data
 [data](data/) folder contains all relevant data needed to run almost all the code.
 We do not provide subjectwise fsLR32k data due to the large data requirements but do provide code for generating the data once you have downloaded the HCP dataset.
+We do not provide the metadata for privacy reasons.
 - [disorders](data/disorders/) has the ENIGMA case-control effect size maps
 - [dk](data/dk/) has all the average, scn, and subject data parcellated by the DK atlas
 - [dominance](data/dominance/) has the dominance analysis results